Dr Michel Chaaya

 School of Civil Engineering

-Dr Chaaya is globally known for his expertise in business development, project management and construction management.
-He has a wealth of local and international experience in project management and construction management.
-His expertise extends to successfully managing and delivering complex Total Infrastructure Facility Management (TIFM) and Enterprise Information management systems (EIM).
-His services for governmental organisations include a strategic alliance and an innovative PM approach towards achieving the best outcome in investments in IT and Integrated Work Management Systems (IWMS).
+Dr Chaaya is globally known for his expertise in business development, project management, construction management and FM.
+He has a wealth of local and international experience in these fields.
+His expertise extends to successfully managing and delivering complex projects.
+His services for organisations (such as RMS, NBN Co, QANTAS, OPTUS, UNSW, UTS, USYD, UQ, ANU, Sydney Trains, TfNSW) include a strategic alliance and an innovative PM approach towards achieving the best outcome in investments in IT systems, assets management, Building Information Modelling (BIM) and Integrated Work Management Systems (IWMS).

-Since 2008, he has played the role of Director of Business development for many organisations operating in Australia in different fields (Construction, IT, Facilities Management, Funds Management, Natural Resources, international Trading, and Manufacturing).
+Since 2008, he has played the role of Director of Business development for many organisations operating in Australia in different fields (Engineering Consultancies, Construction, IT, Facilities Management, Funds Management, Natural Resources, international Trading, and Manufacturing).
+Dr Chaaya was the Business Development director for the MENAT region where he established strong links in the Middle East (Saudi Arabia and UAE) in reference to engineering consultancies and business and marketing opportunities.

 Dr Chaaya has published in International Journals like the Journal of Construction Engineering and Management and the Journal of Management in Engineering, ASCE.
-Since 2003, he has supervised more than 160 Engineering Theses.
-He lectures at Sydney University, The University of New South Wales (Structures for Architects) and the University of Technology Sydney (Human Resource Management and Communication Management).
+He lectured in many Universities including The University of Sydney, The University of New South Wales (Engineering Structures for Architects) and the University of Technology Sydney (Human Resource Management and Communication Management).

 Dr Chaaya speaks English, French and Arabic.